German Jauregui Flow Photo: Masa

 German Jauregui QLD– Flow.
 The power of a single golden module has been created with simple geometry to bring harmony when it blends with itself into the greater pattern of a single whole.
 Geometry is the language of man to provide rhythm to the eye and these rhythms are the root of human activities.
 Flow represents this imperceptible rhythm, with a hidden sequence behind the intense and passionate red colour.
 A piece with multiple points of view.

-It’s a windy day at the final day of Swell Sculpture Festival and German Jauregui has been active in his usual spot everyday by his vibrant red art piece, Flow.
+It’s the final day of Swell Sculpture Festival 2019 and German Jauregui has been active in his usual spot by his vibrant red art piece, Flow.

 “Flow is a moment in life, of letting go and going with the flow,” German tells me.
 The passionate red colour and smooth shiny aluminium surface reflect brightly in the Gold Coast sun, the curved features form shapes from different angles and have different effects at varying times of the day.